-Federal formula or “Title” grants are non-competitive—each state receives a portion of the funding based on a formula.
-States in turn pass the funding on to local districts and schools.
+Federal formula grants are non-competitive.
+Each state gets funding based on a set formula.
+States then distribute funds to local districts and schools.

 Federal grant usually takes the longest to write.
 They can take up to 100 + hours to complete.
 You should set aside several weeks to complete a federal grant.
 Especially because you need to factor in turnaround time for feedback and revisions.